sed-pro-inria/tools-training/1-vers/git.md

 ## Exercice

-This exerice continues on the previous one, and re-use its Git repository.
+This exerice continues on the previous one, and re-uses its Git repository.
 This will be the repository of the first developer.

 0- Create a bare repository for the first developer.

+Hint: beware to the difference between **init** and **clone** in terms of directories. **init** creates the repository in the current directory, meaning that the .git directory will be created in the directory from which the command is invoked. **clone** creates a directory for the cloned repository and the .git directory will be created in that directory.

 1- Push existing commits to this repository.